shlinkio/shlink/README.md

     Running this will improve the performance of the `doma.in/abc123/preview` URLs, which return a preview of the site.

+*Any of those commands accept the `-q` flag, which makes it not display any output.
+This is recommended when configuring the commands as cron jobs.*

 ## Update to new version

 When a new Shlink version is available, you don't need to repeat the entire process yourself.
 Instead, follow these steps: